-Online marketplaces are a growing business model – think of companies like Uber, Airtasker, AirBnB or Gumtree.
-If you’re thinking of creating an online marketplace through an app or website, you’re probably wondering how the legal side of things works.
+Online marketplaces are a rapidly growing business model – think of companies like Uber, Airtasker, Airbnb or Gumtree.
+In 2025, these platforms continue to evolve with new innovative players and enhanced digital features.
+If you’re considering launching an online marketplace through an app or website, it’s essential to understand the legal underpinnings that support your platform.

-For starters, you’ll want to make sure that your business’ position as a connecting point between providers and users on the platform is made very clear.
-That’s where your Marketplace Terms and Conditions come to the rescue!
+For starters, you’ll want to ensure that your business’s role as a connecting point between providers and users is explicitly defined.
+That’s where your Marketplace Terms and Conditions come into play, protecting your interests while setting clear expectations for all parties.

 What Are Marketplace Terms & Conditions?